Innovative Iron Award: Software Update Boosts Speed and Productivity for Cat’s 303.5 CR Mini Excavator

 Faster Acceleration, Same Top Speed

 While the excavator’s maximum travel speed remains unchanged, the new code refines how the machine accelerates and responds to operator input.
 The 303.5 CR now reaches its top travel pace more quickly, shortening the time between dig zones or repositioning maneuvers.
 Caterpillar says the result is a more dynamic and responsive feel, cutting the amount of time the machine sits idle or is busy being repositioned.
 The software can be retrofitted to all next generation 303.5 CR excavators dating back to the first production units in 2021.
 Owners can check their software version on the machine’s operating monitor and schedule an update through their Cat dealer.
-The update will also be showcased on units at Equip Exposition this fall in Louisville, Kentucky.

 A Look at the Cat 303.5 CR